recallnet/ceramic-tests/README.md

 ## Design

-This crate provides three entities:
+This repo provides three entities:

 * A test suite of end-to-end tests.
 * A hermetic test driver, which runs the test suite against isolated infrastructure.